cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - {A secret door at the west end of the south wall can be pushed open to reveal a wooden staircase that leads up to [[#Secret Stairs and Hall (N2i)]]}

 #### Stable (N2f)
+- The sliding wooden doors on the west wall of this room are held shut by an iron lock and chain
+	- [[Urwin Martikov|Urwin]] carries the key to the lock
+	- The doors to the north and south can be barred shut from the inside but are usually unlocked

+>You hear the squawking of birds and the plaintive whinny of a horse as you peer inside this stable.
+The stalls are clean and well maintained.
+One of them contains a gray mare.
+A small door is set into the east wall, and a wooden ladder gives access to a loft overhead.
+Perched on the wooden railing that encloses the loft are dozens of ravens.

+- Any character who has a horse can keep it here for 1 sp per night.
+The gray mare is a [[draft horse](http://longo.com.br/5e/bestiary.html#draft%20horse_mm) named Drusilla, and she likes apples.
+The horse belongs to [Rictavio](http://longo.com.br/5e/bestiary.html#rictavio_cos) (see [area N2c](http://longo.com.br/5e/adventure.html#cos,5,n2c.%20taproom)).

+The small door in the east wall can be pulled open to reveal [area N2g](http://longo.com.br/5e/adventure.html#cos,5,n2g.%20storage).
+The loft is described in [area N2h](http://longo.com.br/5e/adventure.html#cos,5,n2h.%20ravens'%20loft).

 #### Storage (N2g)
 #### Raven's Loft (N2h)
 #### Secret Stairs and Hall (N2i)